aws-samples/amazon-bedrock-and-aurora-mysql-integration/README.md

 set session group_concat_max_len = 1048576;
 set session aurora_ml_inference_timeout = 30000;

 -- If the data size is small, there is no particular need to limit it.
-However, if there is a large amount of data, it is limited because the length of the PREPARED STATEMENT can cause errors.
+However, if there is a large amount of data, it is limited because the length of the PREPARED STATEMENT or the need for additional escaping can cause errors.
 -- set @all = (select group_concat(description) from t_feed);

 set @all = (select group_concat(top50.description) from (select description from t_feed limit 50) top50);